Corporate Social Responsibility

 MODERN SLAVERY ACT STATEMENT

-Talon is an independent specialist media agency operating primarily in the UK out-of-home advertising sector.
-We work with advertisers, advertising agencies and media owners to deliver industry leading advertising campaigns across a range of formats.
+Talon is an independent specialist media agency operating in the out-of-home advertising sector.
+We work with a variety of partners such as advertisers, advertising agencies and media owners to deliver industry leading advertising campaigns across a range of formats.
+We have offices in London, New York, Dublin as well as a number of other international locations from where we provide services across international markets.

 OUR SUPPLY CHAIN